salimmleng/fooddelivery/README.md

 ## Food Delivery App
 QuickDrop is a fast and smarter food delivery system that simplifies the entire delivery process.
 ## Features
-• User Authentication (Create Account, verify with email, Sign in, Signout)
+• User Authentication (Create Account, verify with email, Sign in, Signout)<br>
-• Ordering food, Keep tracking order
+• Ordering food, Keep tracking order<br>
-• User-friendly payment gateway
+• User-friendly payment gateway<br>
 • Review and feedback
 ## Technologies Used